francoiskroll/cutter/README.md

 * `minMHlen` minimum length allowed for the MH, in bp.
 Default is 2 bp.

-* `cutpos` position of cut site in reference sequence used for alignment (first nucleotide is #1).
-This position should point to exactly the nucleotide before the cut.
-For example, for reference sequence (PAM in uppercase) `attctagactNGGcattca`, we expect `cutpos=7` (position of `g`).

 Typical case looks like:
 `MH - inner sequence - MH`
 and deleted sequence is